nightguarder/FullStackDeveloper/readme.md

 ## Robot Dreams

-Public repo to store all of my projects from Full-Stack Developer course by Robot Dreams.
+Public repo to store all of my projects from Full-Stack Developer course mentored by Senior SW Developer [Rostislav Jadavan](https://rostislavjadavan.com), who has 11 years of experience in designing and developing backend software systems at Avast.

 —> [Robot Dreams](https://robotdreams.cz/course/95-full-stack-developer)